Canon 1D C vs Sony RX10 III

 It is notable that the RX10 III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1DC does not offer wifi capability.
+In contrast, the 1DC does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D C (unlike the RX10 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The RX10 III is a recent model that features in the current product line-up of Sony.
-In contrast, the 1DC has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1DC has been discontinued (but can be found pre-owned on eBay).
 There has not been a direct replacement model for the 1DC from Canon.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.